 Product Marketing is an incredibly cross-functional role.
 Product marketers are the connectors inside an organization.
-They are at the corner of product, marketing, sales, customer success and help connect all these teams together.
+They are at the corner of the product, marketing, sales, and customer success and help connect all these teams.

 However, only 5% of Product Marketers are 100% sure that the role of Product Marketing is fully understood by other teams and stakeholders within their organization - based on the State of Product Marketing research by the Product Marketing Alliance.

 In proprietary software companies, their role mainly focuses on business value.
 Product Marketing concentrates on bringing the product to market, making sure key decision-makers, sellers, and customers understand it.